 20 g fresh grated horseradish

 1 tsp lemon juice or to taste

 – Melt butter in a pan.

-– Add flour and while stirring brown it slighly to get a light yellow color (this is a so called “Mehlschwitze”).
+– Add flour and while stirring fry it slightly to get a light yellow color (this is a so called “Mehlschwitze”).

 – Pour in the broth, whisk very well.
 There shouldn’t be any clumps.

 – Bring sauce to a boil, reduce heat and let simmer for 5 min uncovered.
 Stir frequently.